tomcat-slf4j-logback/tomcat-slf4j-logback/README.md

 ## Installation ##

 Launching the build requires Maven install - everything will be downloaded upon build.
+See individual repos for building modules.

 Type:

     mvn clean install

-Tomcat versions for 7, 8.5, and 9 will build.
-Tomcat 6 and 8 is no longer provided on repo.
+Tomcat versions for 9, 10, and 11 will build from their respective modules.
+Tomcat 6, 7, 8, and 8.5 are no longer provided on repo.

 And move tomcat-juli JAR for your tomcat version from `target` directory to `$CATALINA_HOME/bin` directory.